 There are a variety of land uses that can potentially cause land use conflicts.
-There are two common acronyms used to describe land use conflicts - NIMBY's (Not In My Back Yard) and LULU's (Locally Unwanted Land Uses).
+There are two common acronyms used to describe land use conflicts - NIMBYs (Not In My Back Yard) and LULUs (Locally Unwanted Land Uses).
 One of the most common occurrences, especially in a rural setting, is the presence of agricultural operations near non-farm populations.

 Agriculture can affect adjoining small rural lots, which are used essentially for residential purposes.
 Similarly, the presence of small rural lots creates an adverse influence on the continued operation of agriculture enterprise.
 The issue of rural-urban conflict can arise when there is no separation between incompatible uses.
 Land use conflicts may arise in such situations through noise, odor, farm chemicals, light, visual amenity, dogs, stock damage and weed infestation, lack of understanding, and lack of communication to name a few.
-However, as the box on the right suggests, conflicts can arise from more than agriculture/residential situations.
-There are additional land use conflicts, however, these conflicts are not a major concern in the Town.
-Those other potential land use conflicts include:
+However, as the bullet points below show, conflicts can arise from more than agriculture/residential situations.
+There are additional land use conflicts; however, these conflicts are not a major concern in the Town.
+Other potential land use conflicts include: